Punitive Damages In Indiana

 If you have been involved in an accident that you believe was the result of malicious or reckless acts, it is in your best interest to seek legal advice from an experienced South Bend personal injury lawyer.
 During a free consultation with one of our skilled lawyers, he or she will be able to evaluate your situation and determine if pursuing punitive damages is an option for you.
 Call us today to learn more about your legal rights.

 Burden of Proof

 Proving that the defendant was liable for your injuries may be enough to get your medical bills reimbursed, but it is not enough to prove a case for punitive damages.
-Punitive damages are only awarded in Indiana when the defendant has been malicious, reckless, and/or negligent in his behavior.
+Punitive damages are only awarded in Indiana when the defendant has been malicious, reckless, and/or grossly negligent in his or her behavior.

 Award Caps and Restrictions

 Indiana has a cap on the amount of punitive damages you are able to pursue.
 This means the extravagant punitive damage awards that juries have awarded in past years and in other states are not allowed in Indiana.
 Under IC 34-51-3-4 punitive damages awards cannot be larger than three times the damages awarded for your injuries or $50,000, whichever amount is greater.

 However, IC 34-51-3-3 restricts the judge from informing the jury of the punitive damage limits.
 This is why Indiana law (IC 34-51-3-5) gives the judge in the case the power to reduce any jury award that exceeds the punitive damage limits.